kevykim/Airbb-project/README.md

     ```json
     {
-      "message": "Review couldn't be found",
+      "message": "Event couldn't be found",
       "statusCode": 404
     }
     ```

-## BOOKINGS
+## MEMBERSHIPS

-### Get all of the Current User's Bookings
+### Get all Members of a Group specified by its id

-Return all the bookings that the current user has made.
+Returns the members of a group specified by its id.

-* Require Authentication: true
+* Require Authentication: false
 * Request
   * Method: GET
-  * URL: /api/bookings/current
+  * URL: /api/groups/:groupId/members
   * Body: none

-* Successful Response
+* Successful Response: If you ARE the organizer or a co-host of the group.
+Shows all members and their statuses.
   * Status Code: 200
   * Headers:
     * Content-Type: application/json